Animesh-03/Flutter-cruX-Summer-Group-22/Assignment.md

 - Make your messages right aligned, and others' left aligned.
 - Give every sender a random colour for every message bubble.
 Normally, colours are fixed for every user, but we shall do that when we add logic to receive messages.
 - Implement dark mode, with a button in the AppBar to switch between modes.
-Look into theming for Flutter apps.
+Look into theming for Flutter apps.cr
-  !

 ## Part 2